margaretstorey/startup2022/README.md

 **Teams and Projects:**
 View current and past [teams and projects](teams and projects.md).

-**Office Hour:** By appointment.
+**Office Hour:** By appointment and by zoom.
 Friday 11:00am-12:00pm over zoom (please send an email to set an alternative meeting time)

 **Contact email:** [mstorey@uvic.ca](mailto:mstorey@uvic.ca)